jasminechowdhury/jasminechowdhury.github.io/_posts/What is Generative AI & Agentic AI? + their differences and their impact.md

 ![Generative AI in action](/assets/images/agentic-ai-in-action.png)

-- From here, you can see the thought process an Agentic AI model would use to fully fulfill the request of the user.
+- From here, you can see the thought process an Agentic AI model would use to fully fulfil the request of the user.